One Method to Solve all Stock Problems on LeetCode

 If you directly subtract fee

-in the first equation, some test cases may fail.
-The issue is integer overflow, not a problem with the approach.
+in the first equation, some test cases may fail, not due to logic but due to integer overflow.
 One solution is to change all int

 types in the code to long

-Translate this directly into code, noting that the base case must also be adjusted to correspond with the changes in the state transition equation:
+Translate directly into code, note that after changing the state transition equation, the base case must also be adjusted accordingly:

 // Original version